paywithextend/extend-ai-toolkit/README.md

 ## Usage

-The library needs to be configured with your api key and api secret.
+The library needs to be configured with your Extend api key and api secret.

 ### Model Context Protocol